Bounds on Multigraded Regularity: Regularity of the Total Coordinate Ring

-In this section we show that the pathology seen in Example~\ref{ex:not-fg}---a regularity region contained in no translate of $\Nef X$---does not occur for the total coordinate ring of a smooth projective toric variety.
+We begin with the case $M = S$, showing that the pathology seen in Example~\ref{ex:not-fg}---a regularity region contained in no translate of $\Nef X$---does not occur for the total coordinate ring of a smooth projective toric variety.
 In particular we show that $\reg S\subseteq\Nef X$.

 In \cite[Prob.~6.12]{maclaganSmith04}, Maclagan and Smith asked for a combinatorial characterization of toric varieties $X$ such that $\Nef X\subseteq\reg S$.
 Theorem~\ref{thm:reg-S-fg} below shows that when $X$ is smooth and projective, $\Nef X\subseteq\reg S$ is in fact equivalent to the a priori stronger condition that $\reg S = \Nef X$.
 It still remains an interesting question to characterize such toric varieties.
 For instance, the only Hirzebruch surface with this property is $\cH_1$.